futurestages/OnBoardXR_Landing_Page/docs/glossary-avatars.md

 Every user who joins a virtual experience is embodied by an avatar `Rig`, even in cases where the `3D Mesh` is only a pair of hands or the `Texture` is set to be Invisible.
 Creators have an incredible opportunity *and responsibility* to thoughtfully prepare how they and their audience are embodied in virtual space.

-If you are already familiar with 'Avatar' basics and looking for [tips on Optimization, please click here](./glossary-optimization.md).
+If you are already familiar with `Avatar` basics and looking for [tips on Optimization, please click here](./glossary-optimization.md).

 ## Default Avatars
 As an open-source platform, Mozilla Hubs offers several default avatars and documentation on quick customizations to re-skin a default avatar.